Senators are up for sale, buyer must keep team in Ottawa

 Melnyk’s relationship with the Senators’ fanbase soured as the years went on.

-The owner’s comments before a 2017 outdoor game in Ottawa, indicating he could move the team in the future if attendance didn’t increase, sparked a ”#MelnykOut″ campaign on city billboards and social media.
+The owner’s comments before a 2017 outdoor game in Ottawa, indicating he could move the team in the future if attendance didn’t increase, sparked a ”(hash)MelnykOut? campaign on city billboards and social media.

 Ottawa is off to a 4-6-0 start this season despite a talented young core and series of significant offseason moves like acquiring forwards Claude Giroux and Alex DeBrincat.